 Bitmessage uses Elliptic Curve Cryptography for both signing and encryption.
 While the mathematics behind elliptic curves is even harder to understand than the older approach of multiplying huge primes, it's based on the same principle of doing some mathematical operation that can be done fast one way but is very hard to reverse.
-Instead of two very large primes, we multiply a point on the elliptic curve by a very large number.

-The user, let's call her Alice, needs a key pair, consisting of a private key k which represents a huge random number, and a public key which represents a point on the agreed on curve.
+Instead of two very large primes, we multiply a point on the elliptic curve by a very large number.6 k which represents a huge random number, and a public key which represents a point on the agreed on curve.
 Please note that this is not a simple multiplication, but the multiplication of a point along an elliptic curve.
 G is the starting point for all operations on a specific curve.